Soundboard for YouTube

 • Separate audio track recording edit soundboard independently from voice

-• Digital capture via BlackHole no quality loss from room acoustics
+• Digital capture via LitLink no quality loss from room acoustics

 • Volume adjustable in timeline fine tune levels during editing

 The alternative approach plays soundboard sounds during the video recording and captures them through the room microphone.
 This is simpler but produces lower quality because the audio picks up room acoustics and microphone coloration.
-The BlackHole routing method captures the soundboard output digitally with no quality loss.
+Routing through LitLink captures the soundboard output digitally with no quality loss.

 The OBS soundboard setup guide covers how to configure OBS recording to capture separate audio tracks for voice and soundboard, which gives maximum flexibility during video editing.